rcnl-org/nmsm-tutorial/Step-1-Joint-Model-Personalization/README.md

 - Navigate to the nmsm-tutorial/Step-1-Joint-Model-Personalization directory.
 - Open and run the MATLAB script `RunJMP.m`.

-This script will run the JMP tool with the XML settings file described above.
-The results will be saved as `player_jmp.osim`.
+This script will run the JMP tool with the three XML settings files included.
+The final results will be saved in the `femurMarkerMotion` directory.